Top 4 Digital Citizenship Activities for Middle School

 While you could come up with your own activities, that takes a lot of time and you don’t know how each activity will go in the classroom.

-That’s why we recommend these four tried-and-true activities that cover distinct topics:
+That’s why we recommend these four tried-and-true digital citizenship activities:

 - Introduction to digital citizenship